ibearye/multipart-uploader/README.md

 #### merge(): Promise<any>

 merge chunks to a file.
-This function will be call when all chunks were uploaded, and `shouldMerge` function returns `true`;
+This function will be call when all chunks have been uploaded and the `shouldMerge` function returns `true`;

 You can configure the `shouldMerge` function to return false, then do something else, and call `merge` function yourself.